nicktrimborn/4/exercises/07/instructions.md

 The kernel module comes in a the `meta-tie50307` Yocto layer, under `recipes-kernel/irqgen-mod`.

-The spec document for the IRQ Generator module is included in the same folder where you found these instructions and contains important informations you will need to solve this exercise.
+The spec document for the IRQ Generator module is included in the same folder where you found these instructions and contains important information you will need to solve this exercise.

 **NOTE:** you will be using the `bitstream` you generated in EX05, which should now be feature complete w.r.t. the IRQ Generator Spec.

 **The guideline in *completing* the *stub* module source code is to limit yourself to fix only the items highlighted by FIXME and TODO comments.
-While you progress, you should remove the FIXME/TODO commets to keep track of your progress.
+While you progress, you should remove the FIXME/TODO commits to keep track of your progress.
 Don't add new features and avoid any major redesign.**

 As usual, rather than providing step-by-step instructions, we provide a list of reading materials and resources you should familiarize with in order to solve the task at hand.